hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-job-resilience.md

 submitted it and give enough information to facilitate the repair of the underlying root cause.

-One possible solution would be to add a method
-`String getSuspensionCause()`, which will return `Requested by user` if suspended due to a user request or it will return the exception with stack tract as a string if the job was suspended due to an error.
+We will add a `String getSuspensionCause()` method, which will return `Requested by user` if suspended due to a user request, or it will return the exception with stack tract as a string if the job was suspended due to an error.

-If the job is not suspended, it can throw or return Job not suspended.
+If the job is not suspended, the method will throw an exception.

-> NOTE: I don't like this solution, under development.

 ## When to use